vercel/modelfusion/docs/integration/vector-index/pinecone.md

 title: Pinecone
 ---

-# Pinecone Vector DB
+# Pinecone Vector Index

 ## Setup

 You can get an API key from [Pinecone](https://www.pinecone.io/).
-You also need to create an index.
+You also need to create a Pinecone index.

 ### Pinecone Client